TEMPORARY CLOSURE DUE TO CORONAVIRUS RESTRICTIONS

 Guidance from the Welsh Assembly Government

 In Wales all holiday accommodation businesses (apart from where limited exceptions apply) are required to remain closed until further notice.
-The Regulations expire on 26 September 2020 and if circumstances require, a further period of closure beyond 26 September 2020 could be possible.This restriction is subject to a review every 21 days, with the next review due by 19th June 2020 (although Welsh Government can make amendments to the Regulations if they see a need to within these periods).
+Restrictions are due to be relaxed on 13 July for “self contained accommodation with no shared facilities” .This restriction is subject to a review every 21 days, with the next review due by 10th July 2020 (although Welsh Government can make amendments to the Regulations if they see a need to within these periods).

-Business owners are able to accept bookings or reschedule bookings that fall outside this restricted period, but before 26 September, but there is a risk the restrictions will remain in place once the rescheduled date comes round and therefore any bookings will be at Business owners and consumers risk.
+Business owners are able to accept bookings or reschedule bookings that fall outside this restricted period, but there is a risk the restrictions will remain in place once the rescheduled date comes round and therefore any bookings will be at Business owners and consumers risk.
+Rescheduled and new bookings fall under our new flexible Coronavirus Booking Policy.

 How Graig Wen is responding to this: